dotnet/csharplang/spec/expressions.md

 The new operator implies creation of an instance of a type, but does not necessarily imply allocation of memory.
 In particular, instances of value types require no additional memory beyond the variables in which they reside, and no allocations occur when new is used to create instances of value types.

+> [!NOTE]
-\[*Note*: Delegate creation expressions do not always create new instances.
-When the expression is processed in the same way as a method group conversion (§11.8) or an anonymous function conversion (§11.7) this may result in an existing delegate instance being reused. *end note*\]
+> Delegate creation expressions do not always create new instances.
+When the expression is processed in the same way as a method group conversion (§11.8) or an anonymous function conversion (§11.7) this may result in an existing delegate instance being reused.

 #### Object creation expressions